If you want to know more information, like quotation, products, solutions, etc., please contact us online.

 This method is to first recover fine-particle iron minerals through strong magnetic separation, which plays the dual role of desliming and discarding tailings, and creates better conditions for flotation; and then use reverse flotation for separation.
 The reverse flotation process is simple to use reagents, which can significantly reduce the entry of organic substances such as flotation reagents into the slurry and reduce its adverse effects on the flotation process.

-The above are the commonly used hematite processing processes.
-According to different forms, hematite can be subdivided into several different ore types.
-In order to get the appropriate process for different hematite ore and realize the unification of economic and environmental benefits, it’s recommended to have the processing test first, and a reasonable processing process should be formulated according to the nature of the ore.
+The above are 5 methods for extraction of iron from haematite.
+According to different forms, haematite can be subdivided into several different ore types.
+In order to get the appropriate process for different haematite ore and realize the unification of economic and environmental benefits, it's recommended to have the processing test first, and a reasonable extraction process should be formulated according to the nature of the ore.